Beilis affair: Witness testimonies

-The mysterious tzadik Etinger and Landau, who turned out to be relatives of the factory owner Zaytsev, attended the trial and testified, revealing that neither had any connection to the case or to tzadik.
+The mysterious tzadikim Etinger and Landau, who turned out to be relatives of the factory owner Zaytsev, attended the trial and testified, revealing that neither had any connection to the case or to tzadik.
 Shneerson also testified at the trial as a witness and turned out to be a Russo-Japanese War veteran and a small-scale hay trader, a very distant relative, if not merely a namesake, of the Chabad rebbes, and religiously indifferent (he even claimed never to have heard of Hasidim or the Chabad Shneersons).

 The Shakhovskys gave confused testimony, but it emerged that they were coached by Polishchuk and Vygranov to point to Beilis, and that Shakhovsky was beaten, likely by Cheberyak's people, which he did not deny.
-Shakhovsky confirmed a conversation with Zhenya and the story of a man with a black beard chasing the children away but now denied that Zhenya mentioned Beilis.
+Shakhovsky confirmed a conversation with Zhenya Cheberyak and the story of a man with a black beard chasing the children away but now denied that Zhenya mentioned Beilis.
 Ulyana Shakhovskaya completely retracted her preliminary investigation testimony.
-Kozachenko did not appear in court; his written testimony was read, but it was not confirmed by his cellmate Kucheryavy and was directly contradicted by Pukhalsky's written testimony, who wrote Beilis's letter.
+Kozachenko did not appear in court; his written testimony was read, but it was not confirmed by his cellmate Kucheryavy and was directly contradicted by Pukhalsky's written testimony, who wrote Beilis' letter.

 Two defense witnesses claimed that the pattern on a piece of pillowcase found in the victim's pocket resembled a pillowcase in the Cheberyak household, and one pillowcase in the common room disappeared after the murder.